alxmrs/website/_posts/2018-07-06-higher-order-functions-on-pandas-dataframes.md

 155       29.85  5.14  Female     No  Sun  Dinner     5
 {% endhighlight %}

 This does not seem ideal.
-Quickly as we add more filtering logic, the line of code gets longer and less maintainable.
+Our line of code quickly gets longer as we add more filtering logic.
+This can't be maintainable.
 A lot of logic is repeated -- namely, we keep referring to the `tips` dataframe over and over.

-What if we want to take the same filtering operations (e.g. query by a `time` and `tip` field) on another dataframe with a different name?
-We would need to re-write the whole line substituting one variable name for the other -- or worse, swap the data each variable refers to.
+What if the dataframe name changed?
+Or we wanted to apply the same query to another, similar table?

+This would double our work: We would need to re-write the whole line substituting one variable name for the other.
+Or worse, we could swap the data each variable refers to.

 How can we provide a more succinct interface for querying data?
-How can we make sure that it is flexible, general, and correct?
+How can we make sure that it is intuitive, general, and correct?

+## Breaking down the problem

 Let's break down what's going on in the above query: